TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ### Taiko BAT

-A year later on the 2nd of August, 2013, the [osu!taiko BAT](wiki/Staff_Log/2013/en.md) was formed.
-The osu!taiko BATs were BATs that were dedicated to only checking Taiko mapsets.
+A year later on the 2nd of August, 2013, the osu!taiko BAT was formed.[^taikobat] The osu!taiko BATs were BATs that were dedicated to only checking Taiko mapsets.
 This is different from the Taiko "specialized" BATs mentioned previously.
-The creation of the Taiko BAT was requested by ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) to ::{ flag=AU }::[Ephemeral](https://osu.ppy.sh/users/102335).
-The original roster consisted of ::{ flag=DE }::[OnosakiHito](https://osu.ppy.sh/users/290128) and ::{ flag=US }::(https://osu.ppy.sh/users/1031958); a few days later they would be joined by ::{ flag=HK }:: [KanaRin](https://osu.ppy.sh/users/310747) and ::{ flag=HK }:: [aabc271](https://osu.ppy.sh/users/155707).
+The creation of the Taiko BAT was requested by ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) to ::{ flag=AU }:: [Ephemeral](https://osu.ppy.sh/users/102335).
+The original roster consisted of ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) and ::{ flag=US }::[karterfreak](https://osu.ppy.sh/users/1031958); a few days later they would be joined by ::{ flag=HK }:: [KanaRin](https://osu.ppy.sh/users/310747) and ::{ flag=HK }:: [aabc271](https://osu.ppy.sh/users/155707).

-The last event to happen in the Age of Independence would be the creation of the first [Taiko-only beatmap pack](https://osu.ppy.sh/beatmaps/packs/817) on the 6th of November, 2013.
+The last event to happen in the Age of Independence would be the creation of the first Taiko-only beatmap pack on the 6th of November, 2013. [^MapPack]

 ## 2014-2015: Period of Stagnation

 The Period of Stagnation is when Taiko started to stagnate after the big boost in popularity brought by the Age of Independence.
 During this time activity died down quite a bit and a lot less maps were being ranked.
-During an interview for [Coffee Hour](https://www.twitch.tv/videos/248932474), ::{ flag=US }::[Tasha](https://osu.ppy.sh/users/1031958), now known as ::{ flag=US }:: [karterfreak](https://osu.ppy.sh/users/1031958) explains the reason why:
+During an interview for [Coffee Hour](https://www.twitch.tv/videos/248932474), ::{ flag=US }:: [karterfreak](https://osu.ppy.sh/users/1031958) explains the reason why:

 > Because we had the (#taiko) channel we started seeing a lot more people interested in the game and it coincided with the TWC, just all that stuff happening at the same time kind of brought in a lot of new players that were interested in the game.
 However, after that, it kinda slowed down a little bit.
 So the mapping scene when rankable sets started coming in it started to grow but after that initial spurt of growth it kind of died down a little bit for a couple of years.
 There weren't as many maps getting pushed through for a couple of different reasons.
 One of the main reasons being that people that had been involved with the ranking process for Taiko at that time were pretty conservative in their ideals of what made a good Taiko map.

-On the 21st of August 2014, [it was announced](https://osu.ppy.sh/home/news/2014-08-21-restructuring-of-the-bat) that the BAT would be split into 2 groups: the BAT and a new group known as the [Quality Assurance Team](wiki/Modding/Quality_Assurance_Team/en.md) (*QAT*).
-From then on, the job of the BAT was to nominate maps, while the QAT’s job was to check the maps that were qualified and disqualify those that either didn’t meet the Ranking Criteria or their standards.
+On the 21st of August 2014, it was announced that the BAT would be split into 2 groups: the BAT and a new group known as the [Quality Assurance Team](wiki/Modding/Quality_Assurance_Team/en.md) (*QAT*).[^BATrestructure] From then on, the job of the BAT was to nominate maps, while the QAT’s job was to check the maps that were qualified and disqualify those that either didn’t meet the Ranking Criteria or their standards.

 ## 2015-2019: Age of Creativity